Skip to main content

 Will I lose touch with my children?

 Your aim should be that both parents still play an active part in the raising of the child/children.
-Usually parents sort this out amongst themselves, although if there are problems mediation can be a good way to resolve this.
-Going to Court should always be the last resort where children are involved.
+Usually, parents sort this out amongst themselves, although if there are problems, mediation can be a good way to resolve this.
+Our family law solicitors will advise you on Shared Care Agreements and Live With and Spend Time with Orders.
+Going to Court should always be the last resort when children are involved.

 What happens about parenting and finance arrangements with a no fault divorce?